 Linda has a broad range of experience in preparing airline traffic forecasts for financial and planning projects, including financial feasibility studies, competitive hub analyses, master plans, Federal Aviation Regulations (FAR) Part 150 noise compatibility studies, gate utilization modeling, and airfield capacity evaluations.
 She has prepared airline traffic forecasts in support of financial feasibility studies for numerous airports, including those serving Denver, Hawaii, Houston, Orange County, Pensacola, San Francisco, and Tulsa, among others.
 In 2017, Linda led the development of Planning Day Flight Schedules (PDFS) for Toronto Pearson International Airport in support of their 2017 Master Plan.
 She has prepared forecasts in support of the Sustainable Airport Master Plan for Seattle-Tacoma International Airport.
-Since 2007, she has prepared aviation demand forecasts and other analyses for San Francisco International Airport as part of the planning efforts to accommodate new low fare airline service.
+Since 2007, she has prepared aviation demand forecasts and other analyses for San Francisco International Airport, including evaluating plans to accommodate new low fare airline service.
 In 2008, Linda prepared aviation demand forecasts for Portland International Airport as part of their Master Plan Update that were adopted as the FAA’s Terminal Area Forecasts for the airport.
-In 2010, she prepared aviation demand forecasts for an environmental impact statement for Houston’s William P. Hobby Airport that were adopted as the Federal Aviation Administration's (FAA’s) Terminal Area Forecasts for the airport.
+In 2007, she prepared aviation demand forecasts for an environmental impact statement for Houston’s William P. Hobby Airport that were adopted as the Federal Aviation Administration's (FAA’s) Terminal Area Forecasts for the airport.

 Linda has also prepared economic impact studies evaluating the direct, indirect, and induced benefits of airport operations as well as analyzed the economic impacts of implementing selected airport development alternatives.
 She has prepared economic impact studies for the airports serving Fort Myers, Guam, Houston (William P. Hobby Airport), Manchester, Pensacola, Pittsburgh, and the State of Kansas Airport System.